Sukkalmah dynasty: Son of the Sister of Shilhaha

 Atta-husu is the first to refer to himself as the son of the sister (ruhu-sak) of Shilhaha, which likely points to his prominence in the establishment of the new governmental system.
 That fact that he is also the first ruler not mentioned in the Shimashkian King List (ShKL) to become king with other rulers being sidelined could also suggest a dynastic break.
 In total, at least eleven Sukkalmah period rulers have identified themselves as the son of the sister of another ruler, including Shilhaha.
 The Babylonian Chronicles had also detailed that the successor of Ummanigash (Huban-nikash I), Ishtarhundi (Shutruk-Nahhunte II), was the son of his sister.

 This term has had many different interpretations, with Koschaker first proposing possibilities in 1933 such as incestuous marriage, marriage between different social classes, an indication of lineage through a particular female line, or legitimate descendant of a distant ancestor.
 Some scholars such as Hinz (Note: Hinz even believed that this practice was then reflected into the divine sphere.) and Vallat believe in royal incest within the Elamite ruling families.
-Potts points out that prior to the Achamenid period there were no undisputed references to incest in Elam.
+Potts points out that prior to the Achaemenid era there were no undisputed references to incest in Elam.
 While Waters had claimed that the deaths of successive Neo-Elamite kings point to incestuous conditions, Gorris reveals that some of them were murdered, while the two successive kings, Huban-menanu and Huban-haltash I that did both suffer from a stroke is not indicative of incest, and the relationship between them is still disputed.
 Another cited example comes from the Neo-Elamite local ruler Hanni of Ayapir, in which one line is sometimes translated to “Ḫuḫin, beloved sister-wife,” but has more recently been translated as “beloved lawful and true wife” instead by Quintana.
 Instead Potts suggests that the title “son of the sister” reflects an avuncular succession, drawing on cases across history and different cultures where an uncle to nephew succession is favoured.
 De Graef agrees that this reflects the existence of an avuncular line of succession alongside a patrilineal line of succession.
 She also refers to the incest theory as outdated.

 The title “son of the sister of Shilhaha” appears in cases where plausible descent is impossible, such as the sukkalmah Shiruktuh, the late sukkalmah Temti-Halki and the later Middle-Elamite ruler Humban-numena.
 De Graef had opted to interpret “son of the sister of Shilhaha” as meaning the legitimate ruler through a fictitious descent.
 Potts also believes that in cases like Humban-numena, the title would serve as establishing descent, and also incorporating heroic qualities from the distant ancestor.